Chai Cookies

 • With a stand mixer or a hand-held mixer, beat cane sugar, brown sugar, and butter until creamy and fluffy (about 3-5 minutes).

 • In a small bowl, combine the cornstarch and water until a thick slurry.
 Add to the sugar mixture.
-Add the vanilla
+Add the vanilla and milk and combine for 1 minute.

 • In a medium mixing bowl, combine flour, baking soda, salt, cinnamon, and ground chai masala.
 Whisk until combined well.